The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy

-In~\cite{wen2022fishing}, attackers attack a target image in an arbitrarily large batch by manipulating the model parameters to magnify the update of only the single image.
+In~\citet{wen2022fishing}, attackers attack a target image in an arbitrarily large batch by manipulating the model parameters to magnify the update of only the single image.
 Magnification is done in two steps: the magnification of the target class followed by a specific feature for a target image.
 In order to estimate a boundary for the features, the server uses several rounds of additional FL training for setup.
-This requires for the batch data to be the same across training rounds.
-In~\cite{kariyappa2022cocktail}, the attacker formulates the problem of data reconstruction as a blind source separation problem.
+This requires for the batch data to be the same across training rounds. \citet{kariyappa2022cocktail} formulates the data reconstruction attack as a blind source separation problem.
 Given the observation that inputs to a linear layer can be directly reconstructed through the gradients, solving for the inputs is similar to solving for a unknown variables given a set of linear equations.

-These attacks are all able to break some levels of aggregation. \cite{pasquini2021eluding,lam2021gradient} break aggregation itself to allow for other data reconstruction attacks to work with an aggregate setting. ~\cite{wen2022fishing,kariyappa2022cocktail} both function on both individual and aggregate updates.
-Each of these methods have their own strengths and weaknesses. \cite{pasquini2021eluding} requires sending different models to different clients but allows an attacker to single out a single update. \cite{lam2021gradient} requires multiple training rounds and additional knowledge on top of the client update.
-However, it can essentially completely disaggregate aggregate updates over time. \cite{kariyappa2022cocktail} can attack batch sizes up to 1024, but also requires malicious modification of the network parameters. \cite{wen2022fishing} targets a single image in an arbitary update size, but requires malicious modification of network parameters along with a few rounds of setup.
+These attacks are all capable of breaking some levels of aggregation. \cite{pasquini2021eluding,lam2021gradient} directly break aggregation and other data reconstruction attacks to work on top of them. ~\cite{wen2022fishing,kariyappa2022cocktail} both function on individual and aggregate updates.
+Each of these methods have their own strengths and weaknesses. \citet{pasquini2021eluding} requires sending different models to different clients but allows an attacker to single out a single update. \citet{lam2021gradient} requires multiple training rounds and additional knowledge in addition to the client update.
+However, it can essentially disaggregate aggregate updates over time. \citet{kariyappa2022cocktail} can attack batch sizes up to 1024, but also requires malicious modification of the network parameters. \citet{wen2022fishing} targets a single image in an arbitary update size, but requires malicious modification of network parameters along with a few rounds of setup.